-Brass instruments, also known as labrophones are the musical instruments that produce sound by sympathetic air vibration caused by the player’s lip movements.
+Brass instruments, also known as labrophones, produce sound by sympathetic air vibration caused by the player’s lip movements.

 There are various types and styles of brass instruments available.
-They are fitted with different shapes and sizes of the mouthpiece that suits them.
-Most of them have a removable mouthpiece.
+They are fitted with different shapes and sizes of mouthpiece that suits them.
+Most of them have removable mouthpieces.

-Basically, brass instruments are directional in terms of sound propagation, i.e., the sound travels in a straight direction outwards through them.
+Brass instruments are directional regarding sound propagation, i.e., the sound travels in a straight direction outwards through them.

-This makes the recording of a brass instrument a little difficult as the sound flow in all directions is not even.
+This makes recording a brass instrument a little difficult as the sound flow in all directions is not even.

-These instruments are mainly made up of brass, and later, polished in order to prevent corrosion.
-Some of the high-quality ones are plated with gold or silver to serve the purpose.
+These instruments are mainly made up of brass and, later, polished to prevent corrosion.
+Some high-quality ones are plated with gold or silver to serve the purpose.

-Other alloys that contain high amounts of copper or silver are also used in place of the brass.
+Other alloys that contain high amounts of copper or silver are also used instead of brass.

-Some of the common brass instruments include Cornet, Trumpet, Tenor Horn, Euphonium, French Horn etc. These are widely used in the orchestra or big musical events.
+Common brass instruments include Cornet, Trumpet, Tenor Horn, Euphonium, French Horn, etc. These are widely used in the orchestra or big musical events.

-Coming to Trumpet and French Horn, both these instruments differ in their built and many other aspects too.
+Coming to Trumpet and French Horn, these instruments differ in their build and many other aspects.

 Key Takeaways